 Welcome to the Department of Molecular and Cellular PhysiologyPhysiology is the study of how biological systems perform their functions to maintain the steady-state internal environment of living organisms.
 We can study these processes at the genetic, cellular, organ system or whole-animal level.
 Our departmental name reflects the increasing application of molecular biology techniques in the understanding of physiological function.
 Understanding the basic concepts of physiological control of organ systems in the human body is key to identifying regulatory processes during organ dysfunction and disease states which, in turn, may elucidate a novel approach in therapeutic intervention.

-Graduate Program Applications are now being accepted for the 2020 / 21 Academic Year.
+Graduate Program Applications will be accepted for the 2021 / 22 Academic Year on September 10, 2020.

 PO Box 33932